Credit:

 The Tests

 There was only one way to test the rowing machines: A lot of rowing.
-But first, we established a list of qualities we deemed important in a good one and devised a series of tests to evaluate each machine as a whole.
-These ranged from rating relatively small factors like how slippery each rowers’ handle got throughout workouts and how much noise the machine made, as well as more broad ones like general ease of use and whether the overall rowing experience was something that would make people want to keep working out with that specific machine.
+But first, we established a list of qualities we deemed necessary in finding the best rowing machine and devised a series of tests to evaluate each machine as a whole.
+These ranged from rating relatively small factors like how slippery each rower’s handle got throughout workouts and how much noise the machine made, as well as more broad ones like general ease of use and whether the overall rowing experience was something that would make people want to keep working out with that specific machine.

 What You Should Know About Buying a Rowing Machine